aplteam/Cider/docs/Cider-User-Guide.md

 I> Note that in this document names stemming from the Cider configuration file are shown `like this`.

+Note that a Cider project may or may not contain a single Tatin package.
+It is **_not_** designed to keep multiple packages.
+O course a project can have multiple Tatin packages as dependencies, that is a different matter.

 ### Requirements

 #### APL Version